-This guilt can be further compounded by the fact that there are aspects of new parenthood dads just can’t share in.
+This guilt can be further compounded by the fact that there are aspects of new parenthood dads just cannot take part in.
 Like middle-of-the-night breastfeeding, or cries that only mom seems to be able to soothe, or childbirth itself.
 Take comfort in knowing that much of this guilt stems from falsehoods perpetuated about parenting.
-“There simply is no such thing as 50/50 parenting,” says Ellen Galinsky, president and co-founder of Families and Work Institute in New York.
+“There simply is no such thing as 50/50 parenting,” says Ellen Galinsky, president and co-founder of the Families and Work Institute in New York.
 “It’s one of the biggest myths in our culture.
 Parenting is a ratio that shifts all the time.
 Sometimes she does more; sometimes you do more.
-Not everything is equal at every moment.
+Not everything is equal at every moment.”

 Something else to consider: Experiencing guilt, loss, and anger could also be part of male postpartum depression (PPD).
 For years, medical experts thought women were the only ones who suffered from postpartum depression, but a study in the Journal of the American Medical Association found that 10 percent of new dads experience it as well, which compares somewhat evenly to the 12 percent of women showing symptoms.
 The condition is marked by feelings of sadness, worthlessness, and withdrawal in your new role as a parent.